 GOOD: Use A Post-It Note To Identify Your Top 3 Priorities

-While we already discussed planning and prioritizing as a productivity hack, actually making and using actionable lists will make the greatest difference.
+While I already covered planning and prioritizing as a productivity hack, actually making and using actionable lists will make the greatest difference.
 If you're new to to-do lists or find them overwhelming, grab a Post-It notepad.
 Within that small square, you should identify the three things that you wish to accomplish in that day (or the next day).

 How many to-do lists have discouraged you when you only completed 2-3 items on that list?
 A long, overwhelming to-do list is less likely to be conquered.
 When you start small, you're more likely to accomplish your list and stay motivated.